MMcUni/aichatapp/README.md

 These agents are powered by OpenAI's GPT models external API's and provide specialized assistance in their respective domains.

-## Contributing

-Contributions to the AI Chat Application are welcome.
-Please follow these steps:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## License